A Guide for Parents

 How many Tdap shots does my teen need?

 Your teen will only need a single booster shot if she already had the first group of DTaP vaccines as a baby and young child.
 The health care provider should make sure your teen had the first five DTaP vaccinations before giving the Tdap booster shot.
+If and when your daughter becomes pregnant, she will need to get a Tdap vaccine with every pregnancy.

 How long will my teen be protected from pertussis after getting the Tdap vaccine?